 I write monthly reports of my work to my blog at tanukaskinen.wordpress.com.
 If you want to pay really close attention to my work, you can subscribe to the pulseaudio-discuss mailing list, or follow the PulseAudio project at freedesktop.org's GitLab (if you sign in to GitLab, you can set up email notifications).

 Liberapay has significantly lower fees than Patreon, because Liberapay takes no cut from the donations (I recommend you to donate to Liberapay too, though, they're not exactly well-funded at the moment).
 The payment processing fees are at most a few percent, while on Patreon the total fees are somewhere around 10%.
 On Patreon you have to also pay your country's VAT on top if you live in the EU.
 Liberapay doesn't have to care about VAT, because on Liberapay nobody's selling anything, everything is a pure donation.

-Liberapay is a non-profit and all the code is free software, which may fit your values better than Patreon.
+Liberapay is run by a non-profit organization and all the code is free software, which may fit your values better than Patreon.
 It certainly fits my values better.